Why effective giving?

 Measuring effectiveness

 A common misconception about effectiveness is that it’s about minimizing administrative (overhead) costs.
 Imagine applying this idea to businesses.
-Successful businesses don’t waste money, but they understand that making money requires spending money.
+Successful businesses understand that making money requires spending money.
 Successful businesses pay their staff competitive wages in order to hire and retain the most effective people.
 They invest in infrastructure and research.
 Likewise, well-run charities need good administrators, reliable infrastructure, and technical knowledge to maximize their impact.
 The right question is not “How can you spend as little money as possible?”, but instead, “How can you do the most good with the money that you spend?”

 Measuring how much good an organization does is challenging, but it’s possible.
 A similar challenge arises in medicine, where decisions must be made based on the cost-effectiveness of different treatments.
 Which treatments save the most lives?
 Which treatments do the most to improve people’s quality of life?
 Is a risky surgery that costs $50,000 worth it if the money could be used to prevent 100 people from getting the same disease?
 One can ask the same questions about the work done by charities, and one can generate answers using methods originally developed by healthcare economists.